What is India's pathway to limit global warming to 1.5°C?

 Long term pathway

-India is aiming to be net zero by 2070.4 In 2022, India submitted its first Long-Term Low Carbon Development Strategy (LT-LEDS) as a guideline to achieve this goal.5 The target covers all key sectors of the economy, however, it is unclear if the target covers all GHGs.
+India aims to achieve net zero by 2070.4 In 2022, India submitted its first Long-Term Low Carbon Development Strategy (LT-LEDS) as a guideline to achieve this goal.5 The target covers all key sectors of the economy, though it is unclear if the target covers all GHGs.
 The strategy identifies sector specific priorities for the power, industry, transport, buildings, and urban sectors.
 However, it lacks precise policies for achieving net zero beyond existing initiatives.
-Coal continues to be part of India’s long-term strategy.
+Coal continues to be a part of India’s long-term strategy.

-1.5°C compatible pathways indicate that India needs to reduce its GHG emissions to 27% below 2005 levels by 2050, equivalent to 959 MtCO₂e/year (excluding LULUCF).
+1.5°C compatible pathways indicate that India needs to reduce its GHG emissions to 26% below 2005 levels by 2050, equivalent to 1373 MtCO₂e/year (excluding LULUCF).
 These emissions will need to be balanced by the deployment of land sinks or other carbon dioxide removal approaches to get to net zero.
 In its 2022 NDC, India has pledged an additional cumulative LULUCF carbon sink of 2.5-3 GtCO₂ by 2030.
-A recent study however finds that this pledge largely overestimates India’s carbon sink potential from forest restoration and available land.6,7
+Tracking of this target is difficult as the 2022 NDC does not provide any base year for this sink capacity.
+A recent study, however, finds that this pledge largely overestimates India’s carbon sink potential from forest restoration and available land.6,7

 India's total CO₂ emissions excl.
 LULUCF MtCO₂/yr